(II) For each of the cases described below, sketch and label the ... | Channels for Pearson+

 (II) For each of the cases described below, sketch and label the total acceleration vector, the radial acceleration vector, and the tangential acceleration vector.

-(b) A car is going a constant 65 km/h as it rounds a curve of constant radius.
+(a) A car speeds up as it rounds a curve of constant radius.

 Verified Solution